Songs

 Informant / Performers

-Jerusalem National Sound Archives placement: Yc1097/21 Referenced and notated in: El ciclo de la vida, pg.
-182, Editorial Alpuerto, 2013 Susana Weich-Shahak.
-This wedding song focuses on the topics of the high dowry demands.
+Jerusalem National Sound Archives placement: Y 5672c/17 Referenced and notated in: El ciclo de la vida, pg.
+218, Editorial Alpuerto, 2013 Susana Weich-Shahak.
+This is a song for the bride's ritual bath before her wedding,...